-You can use coconut milk not only in the kitchen for cooking and baking.
-Moreover, it helps against bacteria, fungal diseases and viruses to maintain your health.
+Coconut milk has uses beyond cooking and baking in the kitchen.
+It helps against bacteria, fungal diseases and viruses to maintain your health.

 What Coconut Milk Looks Like

-Coconut milk has become a vegan substitute for cow’s milk for many.
+For many, coconut milk has become a vegan substitute for cow’s milk.
 It can be used in cereal for breakfast, in a smoothie in the afternoon, or in a creamy vegetable soup in the evening.

 It consists of a white creamy substance made from coconut meat and water.
 Its aroma is fruity and nutty.
 In tropical countries such as Central and South America and Asia, coconut is a staple food.
-Here, sauces, rice dishes and desserts made from coconut milk are served.
+Sauces, rice dishes and desserts made from coconut milk are served in these areas.

 How Coconut Milk is Made

 Coconut milk is made from the white meat of the coconut.
-This process can be done by a person or with a machine and modern technology.
-Once the coconut flesh is removed, it can be ground directly.
+This process can be done manually as well as with a machine and modern technology.
+Once the coconut flesh is removed, it can be ground.

 The next step is to squeeze the ground coconut meat through a cotton cloth or press.
 This produces white, thick coconut milk.
-Normally, this liquid is now mixed with water and is being put on the market in this form.
+Typically, this liquid would then be mixed with water and put on the market in this form.

 The Origin of Coconut Milk